-These smoothie recipes contain large amounts of fruit and/or vegetables that can be modified according to your own tastes.
+These healthy smoothies contain large amounts of fruit and/or vegetables that can be modified according to your own tastes.

-They are rich in vitamins, minerals and fiber, very nutritious, but yet they do not cause weight gain.
-In fact, they help weight loss because they are very satiating.
-They are a perfect mid morning or mid afternoon snack, or even to surprise guests at a meal or a special dinner.
-In this case, try to serve them in wide glasses or cups, and as an additional option, you could place a bit of rice, oat or coconut cream on top.
+They’re a perfect mid morning or mid afternoon snack, or even to surprise guests at a meal or a special dinner.
+In this case, try to serve them in wide glasses or cups.
+As an additional option, you could place a bit of rice, oat or coconut cream on top.

 Smoothies are suitable for almost all ages.
-For the younger children, they are a unique and nutritive method of giving them fruit.
-And for people that exert important physical effort, you could also add dried, blended fuit, to make sure they get their daily dose of protein.
+For younger children, they’re a unique and nutritious method to give them fruit.
+And for people that exert important physical effort, you could also add blended nuts to make sure they get their daily dose of protein.

-Green leaf vegetables are very rich in magnesium and fiber, and they help cleanse the body and act as regulators for the nervous system.
-It’s a good way to “drink” a good salad in the morning, but yet enjoy the sweet taste of smoothies.
-The avocado also provides a creamy texture and essential fatty acids for health.
+Green leaf vegetables are very rich in magnesium and fiber.
+They help cleanse the body and act as regulators for the nervous system.
+It’s a good way to “drink” a good salad in the morning, but yet enjoy the sweet taste of healthy smoothies.
+The avocado also provides a creamy texture and essential fatty acids for your health.

 If you drink this smoothie in the morning, you will naturally improve intestinal movements, without needing to take laxatives.